zeronickname/RasPiMotionDetect/README.md

 Intro
 -----

-This started off as a simple Intervalometer, but I pretty quickly came to the conclusion that without motion detection, a naive implementation of an intervalometer is kindof useless.
-You just wind up with either a lot of pictures, or you miss the really important ones.
+This started off as a simple Intervalometer.
+I pretty quickly came to the conclusion that, without motion detection, a naive implementation of an intervalometer is kind of useless.
+You just wind up with either a lot of pictures or you miss the really important ones.

-So, this script now has some configurable parameters to tweak the motion sensitivity and as long as there is movement, it takes and uploads pics continuously to Picasa/Google Plus Photos. (python based motion detect code [originally from here](http://www.raspberrypi.org/phpBB3/viewtopic.php?p=358259#p362915)).
+So, this script now has some configurable parameters to tweak the motion sensitivity.
+As long as there is movement, it takes pictures continuously and uploads them to Picasa/Google Plus Photos.
+(Python based motion detect code [originally from here](http://www.raspberrypi.org/phpBB3/viewtopic.php?p=358259#p362915)).

 Picasa was chosen as an endpoint because photos less than 2048x2048 do not count towards your storage.
-Plus google kindly stitches together similar photos to create an animated gif, which is pretty awesome!
+Plus Google kindly stitches together similar photos to create an animated gif, which is pretty awesome!

 Features
 -----